-This podcast was recorded for the Special Operations Medical Association in 2017 by Jim Czarnik, Army Colonel, Emergency Medicine Physician.
+This podcast was recorded for the Special Operations Medical Association in 2017 by Jim Czarnik, Army Colonel, Emergency Medicine Physician (SOMA Podcast 27: Winning in a Complex World.
+Jim Czarnik, Army Colonel).
 It is a phenomenal explanation of the future of warfare and how medical personnel and processes must adapt readily to win in a complex world.
 Operational military medical providers, especially those in leadership, this talk is for you.
 Below I’ve included my notes from the podcast.
 Enjoy!

 Wars like the AFG/Iraq wars are not the wars of the future.
 These wars were very kinetic and the medical infrastructure in these countries was robust.
 Throughout each of these conflicts, death rates decreased despite the ESI of injuries increasing.
 Eventually the deployed trauma system had better survival numbers than the US civilian trauma system.
 We are very good at medicine, but very poor at adapting to the surrounding environment.
 In Iraq/AFG we adapted the environment to us.
 In 2009, SECDEF Gates mandated that all Medevacs of life-threatening-injuries be completed within the golden hour.
 This led to a build up of medical infrastructure and medical planning that shortened Medevac times and increased survival.

 The line community has become accustomed to this capability and expects this same capability in future wars.
 But the future of combat is austere, rapidly changing, and we may no longer have the ability to provide this same rapid response for a variety of reasons.